We work side-by-side to understand the connections between oral and general health.

-The Harvard School of Dental Medicine (HSDM) in collaboration with Harvard Medical School (HMS) and the University of Massachusetts Medical School was awarded a five-year, $3.5 million dollar cooperative agreement grant from the Health Resources and Services Administration (HRSA) to establish a national Center for Integration of Primary Care and Oral Health (CIPCOH).
-The Center’s research and activities will address the gaps in oral health integration in primary care training with special emphasis on training enhancements that will prepare primary care providers to deliver high quality, cost-effective, patient-centered care that promotes oral health, addresses oral health disparities and meets the unique needs of all communities.
+Through a $3.5 million dollar HRSA grant, the Harvard School of Dental Medicine (HSDM) is collaborating with Harvard Medical School (HMS) and the University of Massachusetts Medical School to establish a national Center for Integration of Primary Care and Oral Health (CIPCOH).
+The Center’s research and activities will address the gaps in oral health integration in primary care training with special emphasis on adding training that will prepare primary care providers to deliver high quality, cost-effective, patient-centered care that promotes oral health, addresses oral health disparities and meets the unique needs of all communities.

 FOUNDATIONAL CONTINUITY CLINIC (FCC)